jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

     "output": "../build/{{.BuildName}}-{{.Provider}}-{{timestamp}}.box"
   }
 ]
 ```

-Here you see I am converting the VirtualBox *.ovf file into a Vagrant Box file *.box.
+Here you see I am converting the VirtualBox `.ovf` file into a Vagrant Box file `.box`.
 If you leave off the keep_input_artifact option, the initial artifact will be deleted and only the post-processor result will remain.
 If you are concerned about hard drive space - set this value to false.

 [Post-Processing includes:](https://www.packer.io/docs/post-processors/index.html "Packer.io post-processing options")